Blackfynn/blackfynn-public-coding-challenge/README.md

 https://developer.lightbend.com/guides/akka-http-quickstart-scala/).
 Please provide your solution as a ZIP file, or as a repository from any of the major source control sites, but please keep repos containing your solution private.
-Trying to be respectful of your time, ee expect that an qualified candidate should be able to complete this exercies within~ 2 hours.
-With that in mind, we'd prefer to see a more well-formed solution that only handles some of the rules above than one that handles all of them but takes shortcuts.
 The final submission should be aligned with what you might submit as a PR within your team for reviews.
-Definitely reach out if you have any questions or need anyclarifications.
+Definitely reach out if you have any questions or need any clarifications.